How to Talk Down a Car Dealer

 Take Your Time Buying a Car

-Don’t rush into a dealership and make it clear that you want to drive off the lot with a new vehicle.
-Take the time to research the kind of vehicle that you want as well as the dealerships in the area.
+Whatever you do, don’t rush into a dealership and make it clear that you want to drive off the lot with a new vehicle.
+Take the time to research the kind of vehicle that you want to buy (and the car that you can comfortably afford) in advance, as well as the dealerships in the area.
 Plan on being able to “walk away” from a bad deal and follow-up later in the week to see if the dealership can meet your terms.
 The longer you allow yourself to make this big purchase, the more negotiating power you have.

 Arm Yourself With Information